ThiPauli/Salary_Prediction_ML/README.md

-# Salary Prediction using Machine Learning Model
+# Salary Prediction using Machine Learning Regression

 ## Project Overview
 **Problem statement**: How much should I earn based on my experience?
 Despite the fact that salary may not always be the primary (nor even the secondary or tertiary) motivation for accepting a job offer or staying in a role.